garabik/Slinger/README.md

 I had to modity the original `slingbox-server.py` somewhat more than I expected, and I had to put a lot of javascript to the web player to make it usable.
 The code is full of hacks and workarounds - it is not an elegant code, but at least it works for me.

+Since the original stream is in h264+aac, remuxing is cheap and won't take much CPU time (I have no idea if Slingbox Classic is capable of h264, or just WM9).
+In particular, there are no resource problems with running it on any recent-ish Android mobile phone or tablet.
+On my old Intel Celeron N3050 1.60GHz notebook the remuxing takes about 20-30% CPU time, the browser playing the video takes another 30%.

+This has been tested only with Slingbox Pro HD.